chrrrisw/kmel_db/kmel_db_format.md

     many.xxd:0000060: c86f 0400 a271 0400 ea7d 0400 328a 0400  .o...q...}..2...
                       ^60 Start of TCON name table
                                 ^64 Start of TCON title table
-                                          ^68 Start of unknown 5
-                                                    ^6c Start of TPE1 index
+                                          ^68 Start of Genre Ordered Title List ^6c Start of TPE1 index

 The int at offset 0x70 is the offset to the performer (TPE1) name table.<br>
 The int at offset 0x74 is the offset to the performer (TPE1) title table.<br>
-The int at offset 0x78 is the offset to an unknown table.<br>
+The int at offset 0x78 is the offset to a list of performer ordered titles.<br>
 The int at offset 0x7c is the offset to the album (TALB) index.

     1.xxd:0000070:    4d02 0000 6702 0000 6902 0000 6b02 0000  M...g...i...k...